charles-uno/Bloodlines/03_pcs.md

 > At the beginning of the first session, twenty four-sided dice are rolled to determine Tor Byorn's bloodline scores.
 The result is 4 dice showing "1," 7 dice showing "2," 3 dice showing "3," and 6 dice showing "4."
 That means that his four bloodline scores are 4, 7, 3, and 6.
 He assigns his highest score (7) to Dwarf, his second-highest (6) to Halfling, his third-highest (4) to Goblin, and his lowest (3) to Elf.

+> Also do the other PC's scores?
+Probably.

 > At the beginning of the second session, twenty-one dice are rolled, resulting in 3 dice showing "1," 5 dice showing "2," 5 dice showing "3," and 8 dice showing "4."
 That means that his four bloodline scores are 3, 5, 5, and 8.
 He assigns them in the same order as before: Dwarf 8, Halfling 5, Goblin 5, and Elf 3.

 ## Conditions